 All instructors must address their attendance policy, including any impact on the student's grade, in the syllabus.
 This should be reviewed with the class within the first week of the semester.
 It is the student's responsibility to know and to observe the attendance policy for each course.
-Faculty may be required to report students' last academic activity for individual courses.
+Faculty are required to take attendance each class (see also Taking Attendance).